“Latins are tenderly enthusiastic. In Brazil, they throw flowers at you. In Argentina, they throw themselves at you!”Marlene Dietrich

 Preparing the perfect mate is a work of art, one which only a true Argentinian will know.
 Watch and let us know if you think Sebastien was able to come close to conquering this skill when this cute Argentinian lesbian couple tried to teach him:

-5. El Pato: the official national sport
+6. El Pato is the official national sport

 Hold up…WTF?!
 This is Argentina we're talking about, land of Diego Maradona, Lionel Messi, Sergio Agüero etc, surely the national sport is football!?